glasser/vote.davidglasser.net/content/post/202011-candidates.md

 with basic goals like more bush shelters, a daily fare cap, and better communication around service changes (something AC Transit really screwed up with a recent Covid-infection-caused major service reduction with minimal communication).
+She's all for better regional collaboration, though perhaps that's a bit quixotic of a goal.

-(Dollene Jones is also on the ballot; she is on the ballot for AC Transit director in every election without running a real campaign.)
+Dollene Jones, a former driver who runs for director in every election, is also running for this seat.
+I like her and have voted for in the past but I'm not seriously considering her in this particular race.

-Realistically speaking I think this is a very long shot for her, running against an incumbent in a low profile race in a very large district (all of Alameda and Contra Costa counties).
-Honestly I wish that Chris Peeples respected the fact that there's somebody on the ballot running an honest-to-God campaign with website, (virtual) events, etc, and put together at least a tiny scrap of a campaign website himself.
-Frankly I suspect if I was able to fully understand his record and positions, I'd be impressed and vote for him.
-Absent that, I'm probably going to vote for Fierce, even if I suspect that Peeples may be very good at his job.
+Realistically speaking I think this is a very long shot for Fierce, running against an incumbent in a low profile race in a very large district (the entire East Bay west of the hills, rather than just one of the five wards).
+I enjoy the optimistic approach to AC Transit that her campaign takes, even if I suspect that much of her platform is easier said than done.
+I am voting for her, but when Peeples inevitably wins I won't be too sad.

 ## AC Transit Director, Ward 1: **JOVANKA BECKLES!**